Earth Notes: On the Ecobuild Exhibition (2012)

 Smart Isolator

-Santon Switch Gear had a rather neat isolator box which is probably smarter than me and won't let you open the box or unplug cables or do many other unwise things unless in the disconnected position, and the AC and DC disconnects are interlinked too.
+Santon Switch Gear had a rather neat isolator box which is probably smarter than me, and will not let you open the box or unplug cables or do many other unwise things unless in the disconnected position.
+The AC and DC disconnects are interlinked too.
 Plastics engineering at its finest!

 I spoke to Darius Kirevicius at the stand of 833 Solar showing off their Gallium-doped monocrystalline silicon PV.
 The use of Gallium (instead of, say, Boron) as a dopant drops the bandgap voltage a tiny bit and lines it up better with the received light spectrum, (thus improving efficiency) and adds some resistance to oxidation, from my understanding.
 Interesting stuff and I shall do some more research.